Kristmh/sentiment_github_api/README.md

 Find sentiment of GitHub issues using machine learning.
 Can choose between using 2 models.
-One find if issues are positive or negative.
+One finds if issues are positive or negative.
 Model: [A version of Distilbert](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english).
 The seconds finds emotions in issues like confusion, joy, nervousness, surprise.
 Model [Based on roberta model](https://huggingface.co/SamLowe/roberta-base-go_emotions).

 ## Why?